Satvik-Gautam/AgentRAG-AI/README.md

 ### ✅ Prerequisites

 - Python 3.8 or higher
-- FFmpeg (for any media processing, optional)
-- PortAudio (for microphone input, optional if voice input is used)
 - A Groq API Key – [Get it here](https://console.groq.com/)
 - A Tavily API Key – [Get it here](https://app.tavily.com/)
 - An Astra DB Token + Database ID – [Sign up at DataStax](https://www.datastax.com/astra)